 But you can drink the water found in pitchers on restaurant tables.
 Water purification systems are common in India (except in poor rural areas), and the majority of the water you see people drinking is purified.
+If other people in the restaurant are drinking from the pitcher, you might as well give it a go.
 Don’t forget to pack a reusable water bottle!

 5. There is coffee after all!

 India is famous for its chai (tea); there are tea plantations galore, it is the standard introduction to Indian hospitality, and chai shops can be found on every street corner and train platform.
 It’s a tea lover’s dream, but what about those of us addicted to the hard caffeine?